pivotal/docs-tap/app-live-view/architecture.md

 actuator endpoint information.

-The Application Live View Server fetches the actuator data of the app by proxying the request to Application Live View Connector using an RSocket connection.
+The Application Live View Server fetches the actuator data of the app by proxying the request to Application Live View Connector by using an RSocket connection.